American “nomads” and their “love-hate” relationship with Amazon’s CamperForce

 Share Now on:

-Amazon’s CamperForce program is mentioned in the film.
+Amazon’s CamperForce program is mentioned in the film, which was directed by Chloé Zhao.
 The program has been offering work to nomads for over a decade now.

 “Marketplace Morning Report” host David Brancaccio spoke with two nomads — Rebecca Bailey and Hakam “Sal” Salahuddin, RV nomads and bloggers — about their experience with CamperForce and why the job is a “love-hate” relationship for them.
 Below is an edited transcript of their conversation.

 Hakam “Sal” Salahuddin: Well, we’re in Charleston, South Carolina, right now.
 We’re making our way up to Virginia and on to some further travels, but currently in South Carolina.

 Brancaccio: That’s great.
 I mean, you’ve had a base there over the years, right?

 Rebecca Bailey: Yes, we both retired from South Carolina.
 So we spent a little more than 18 years here before we hit the road full time.

 Brancaccio: So tell me how it works as you integrate, occasionally doing some work for Amazon, as you travel hither and yon?
 The company has, I guess, it’s a program that acknowledges that camper RV folk might want to work at these places?